-- NAC 284.065 "Full-time equivalency" and "full-time equivalent" defined.
-(NRS 284.065) "Full-time equivalency" or "full-time equivalent" means: - 1.
-For a nonexempt employee, the number of hours authorized by the Department of Personnel for the nonexempt employee's position, divided by the number of base hours established for the position's pay class designation. - 2.
-For an exempt classified employee or an exempt unclassified employee, the number of days authorized by the Department of Personnel for the employee's position, divided by the number of base days established for the position's pay class designation.
+NAC 284.065 "Full-time equivalency" and "full-time equivalent" defined.
+(NRS 284.065) "Full-time equivalency" or "full-time equivalent" means:

+1. For a nonexempt employee, the number of hours authorized by the Division of Human Resource Management for the nonexempt employee's position, divided by the number of base hours established for the position's pay class designation.

+2. For an exempt classified employee or an exempt unclassified employee, the number of days authorized by the Division of Human Resource Management for the employee's position, divided by the number of base days established for the position's pay class designation.

+NAC 284.0655 "Genetic information" defined.
+(NRS 284.065) "Genetic information" means information:

+1. That is obtained from genetic testing of a person;

+2. That is obtained from genetic tests of a family member of a person; or

+3. Relating to the manifestation of a disease or disorder in a family member of a person.

 NAC 284.066 "Grade" defined.
-(NRS 284.065) "Grade" means the number assigned by the Department of Personnel to identify the range of pay for a class.
+(NRS 284.065) "Grade" means the number assigned by the Division of Human Resource Management to identify the range of pay for a class.